Updated: 03/17/20 | March 17th, 2020

 This quote is from last month’s reader survey.
-It cut deep.
-I stared at it for a while, pondering its implication.
-I looked for an email address to see if there was a way to follow up with the person who wrote it, but they opted to be anonymous.
+I’ll be honest: it cut deep.
+I stared at it for a while.
+Cried a bit.
+I looked for an email address to follow up with the person who wrote it but they opted to be anonymous.

-I’ve covered travel in-depth over the last eight years.
+I’ve covered travel in-depth over the last decade.
+After a while, you begin to rehash the same old stuff.
 How many times can you write about packing light or stress the fundamentals of budgeting, eating local, and staying in hostels?
-Not many.
-After a while you begin to rehash the same old stuff.

-If you’re a new traveler, you’re going to read a TON of tips and advice that is going to blow your mind and change how you think about travel.
-It’s going to open you up to a world you never thought possible and have you running out the door before you know it.
+If you’re a new traveler, you’re going to read a TON of tips and advice that are going to blow your mind and change how you think about travel.
+They’re going to open up a world you never thought possible and have you running out the door before you know it.

 But, for old hats like me, while we may pick up a few new tips here and there, rarely is there anything that makes us go “HOLY F***!
 THAT CHANGES EVERYTHING!!”

-The biggest shift in travel over the last few years has been the rise of the sharing economy, in which websites like Airbnb, Vayable, EatWith, and Couchsurfing break you out of mass, commercial travel by helping you connect with residents, save money, and tap into local insight.
+The biggest shift in travel over the last few years has been the rise of the sharing economy.

 That is because the why of travel never changes.